 - the main message of a surprise is “I didn’t expect it”.
 Although it ranges from light to very strong (the “run away or fight” reaction), depending on the intensity.

 Between 1960 and 1980, an American psychologist developed his theory of emotions.
-He decided to give life to eight basic emotions.
-According to Robert Plutchik’s theory of emotions because he is referred to when different emotions are felt at the same time, they can create more complex types of emotions, called diads.
-Diads can arise from related but not opposing (mutually exclusive) emotions.
+He decided to start with the eight basic emotions.
+According to Robert Plutchik’s theory of emotions, because it is referred to when different emotions are felt at the same time, they can create more complex types of emotions called diads.
+Diads arise from related but not opposing (mutually exclusive) emotions.
 The Sentimenti tools can analyze emotions based on 8 basic emotions.
 We stand out:

 The basic diads (often felt):

 - joy + trust → love

 - fear + surprise → agitation, fear, horror